-Students seeking ordination should always check with their ordaining body regarding ordination requirements.
+Students seeking ordination should always check with ordaining body regarding ordination requirements.
 United Methodist students seeking ordination have five required denominational studies courses: United Methodist History, Doctrine, and Polity (2 credits each), Evangelism, and Mission (3 credits each), 12 credits total.
-Some of these courses may be offered online only or as intensives in the summer.
+Some of these may be offered online only or intensives in summer.
 Students in other denominations may also have required courses.
-Students are encouraged to work closely with their denominational and/or other faith leaders and with their academic advisor at Claremont to make sure that their particular program is tailored to their needs and own particular interests.
+Students are encouraged to work closely with denominational or other faith leaders and academic advisor at CST to make sure that a particular program is tailored to their needs and own interests.